Reachability Deficits in Quantum Approximate Optimization of Graph Problems: Introduction

 Such contemporary milestones have dramatically increased interest in harnessing quantum processors for more practical means.
 Towards this goal, recent experimental demonstrations of quantum algorithms also include quantum chemistry \cite{aspuru2005simulated,o2016scalable}, machine learning \cite{biamonte2017quantum,xia2018quantum}, simulation of condensed matter systems \cite{lloyd1996universal,lamata2014efficient} as well as discrete optimization \cite{kadowaki1998quantum,arute2019quantum,pagano2019quantum}.
 While the ultimate prospects of quantum enhanced algorithms is tantalizing, the computational capacity of existing and near term applications remains unclear.

-Recently Google's Sycamore quantum processor, which is based on fifty four superconducting qubits, has demonstrated promising results related to quantum enhanced discrete optimization (i.e.~the so called, QAOA algorithm).
+Recently Google's Sycamore quantum processor, which is based on fifty four superconducting qubits, has demonstrated promising results related to quantum enhanced discrete optimization (via QAOA).
 The authors \cite{arute2020quantum} experimentally realized QAOA for three classes of graph optimization problems.
 Such problems assign energy to graphs, which depend on nodes---represented as qubits---taking binary values.
 The experiments minimized this energy for three classes of graphs up to twenty three nodes \cite{arute2020quantum}.

 QAOA is an instance of the class of variational quantum algorithms.
-Variational algorithms vary over a family of quantum states to minimize an objective function calculated from easy to measure observables.
+Variational algorithms vary over a family of parameterized quantum states to minimize an objective function calculated from easy to measure observables.
 Proposed primarily in \cite{farhi2014quantum,mcclean2016theory}, the variational approach is in theory equivalent to the quantum circuit model under a polynomial (Karp) reduction \cite{biamonte2019universal}.
 Hence, the variational approach is as powerful as a general quantum computer.
 However only restricted forms---which require significant classical resources in the optimization step---can currently be realized in practice.

 Indeed, the advantage of the variational approach is also its weakness.
 A classical optimization loop iteratively adjusts a quantum state prepared by an adjustable quantum circuit (an ansatz).
 High depth circuits of fixed structure have been proven to represent universal resources for quantum computation \cite{lloyd2018quantum,morales2019universality} and hence can emulate the gate model piece-wise.
 However, higher depth circuits demand a significant optimization task to be performed on a classical computer.
 In contrast, while reasonably short depth circuits have shown noise-free quantum advantage \cite{lin2016performance,crooks2018performance,marsh2019quantum,wang2018quantum, jiang2017near,morales2018variational}, less remains known about the depth of circuits required to enable practical advantage using noisy circuits.